yosukehasumi/docker-rails-mysql/readme.markdown

 This repo is meant for building a simple container that has the most basic requirements for learning Ruby and Ruby on Rails

+### Download Docker

+Only required if you don't have docker already installed on your computer. [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)

 ### Installation

 1. Download this repo, unzip it, and place it in your working directory